Japanese wolf

 The Japanese wolf (ニホンオオカミ（日本狼）, Nihon ōkami, or 山犬, yamainu [see below]; Canis lupus hodophilax), also known as the Honshū wolf, is an extinct subspecies of the gray wolf that was once endemic to the islands of Honshū, Shikoku and Kyūshū in the Japanese archipelago.

 It was one of two subspecies that were once found in the Japanese archipelago, the other being the Hokkaido wolf.
-Phylogenetic evidence indicates that Japanese wolf was the last surviving wild member of the Pleistocene wolf lineage (in contrast to the Hokkaido wolf which belonged to the lineage of the modern day gray wolf), and may have been the closest wild relative of the domestic dog.
-Many dog breeds originating from Japan also have Japanese wolf DNA from past hybridization.
+Genetic sequencing indicates that the Japanese wolf was highly divergent from living wolf populations.

-Despite long being revered in Japan, the introduction of rabies and canine distemper to Japan led to the decimation of the population, and policies enacted during the Meiji Restoration led to the persecution and eventual total extermination of the subspecies by the early 20th century.
-Well-documented observations of similar canids have been made throughout the 20th and 21st centuries, and have been suggested to be surviving wolves.
+Despite long being revered in Japan, the introduction of rabies and canine distemper to Japan led to the decimation of the population, and policies enacted during the Meiji Restoration led to the persecution and eventual extermination of the subspecies by the early 20th century.
+Well-documented observations of similar canids have been made throughout the 20th and 21st centuries, and have been suggested to be surviving Japanese wolves.
 However, due to environmental and behavioral factors, doubts persist over their identity.